Woman and child mopping floor

 Use highly-abrasive scrubbers

 Abrasive sponges, steel wool, and other rough materials can easily scratch — and even eat through — the protective coating atop your vinyl plank flooring.
-Use a mop or soft bristled brush if you need a deep, scrub-a-licious clean!
+Use a mop or soft bristled brush for a deep clean.

 Use ammonia